jundalisay/spblist/content/en/research/sarkar/idea/chapter-04b.md

 - Every activity of the Heart Chakra is pulsative – contracting and expanding<!-- (saḿkoca-vikáshii) -->.
 - The auxiliary waves of the Heart Chakra flow in a pulsative way -- there is an arrangement of alternative motions and pauses in their flows.

-It is during **the state of pause and potentiality** that the mindstuff:
+It is during **the state of pause and potentiality** that the mindstuff*:
 - is able to receive the quantum-perceptions<!--  tanmátras -->
 - takes the form of shapes represented by those quantum-perceptions<!-- tanmátras -->.

+> *Superphysics Note: In Cartesian Biology, the mindstuff is formed at the pineal gland.

 Unless the mindstuff <!-- citta --> takes the form of incoming the quantum-perceptions, <!-- tanmátras --> no perception is possible.
 - **This is because the ego can work only when the mindstuff <!-- citta --> adopts a form.**